libxsmm/libxsmm/README.md

 ## Implementation
 ### Limitations
-Beside of the flexible inlinable code path, the library is currently only built for a single fixed code path which is selected at build time of the library (SSE=1, AVX=1|2|3).
-If not specific request is made, at least the assembly code generator is used to emit code for all supported Instruction Set Architectures (ISA).
-However, the compiler is picking only one of the source code paths according to what native on the compiler-host.
-A future version of the library may introduce runtime dynamic dispatch of the most suitable code path while all supported ISAs are included at build time of the library.
+Beside of the inlinable code path, the library is currently limited to a single code path which is selected at build time of the library.
+Without a specific flag (SSE=1, AVX=1|2|3), the assembly code generator emits code for all supported instruction set extensions whereas the Intrinsic code generator is actually covering only IMCI (KNCni) and Intel AVX-512F.
+However, the compiler is picking only one of the generated code paths according to its code generation flags (or according to what is native with respect to the compiler-host).
+A future version of the library may be including all code paths at build time and allow for runtime-dynamic dispatch of the most suitable code path.

 A future version of the library may support an auto-tuning stage when generating the code (to find M,N,K-combinations for specialized routines which are beneficial compared to inlined compiler-generated code).
 Auto-tuning the compiler code generation using a profile-guided optimization may be another option to be incorporated into the build system (Makefile).

+The assembly code generator is currently limited to an M, N, and K combination where N is a multiple of three.
+This limitation does not exist for the assembly code targeting Intel Xeon Phi coprocessors, and it will be relaxed for the other code paths as well.

 ### Roadmap
 Although the library is under development, the published interface is rather stable and may only be extended in future revisions.
 The following issues are being addressed in upcoming revisions: